icon-project/documentation/howto/how-to-set-the-policy-for-the-transaction-fee.md

 ## Overview

-Users must pay the transaction fees to execute a smart contract (SCORE) on the ICON Network.
-But the fact that all DApp users were required to pay transaction fees has been a major hurdle to attract more users into the DApp service.
-With the Fee 2.0 feature (Fee Sharing and Virtual Step), the DApp service operators will be able to pay the transaction fees on behalf of the service users.
+Transaction senders must pay the transaction fees to execute a smart contract on the blockchain.
+The result of this transaction fee system was that all dApp users were required to pay transaction fees to use the service.
+This has been a major hurdle in attracting more users into the dApp service.
+With the ICON Transaction Fee 2.0 (Fee Sharing and Virtual Step), dApp service operators can choose to pay the transaction fees on behalf of the service users.

 This document shows how to use the Fee Sharing and Virtual Step, and what benefits the service operators can get from the new features.

 ## Intended Audience

-ICON DApp service operators who want the users to use their services without paying any transaction fees.
+ICON dApp service operators who want the users to use their services without paying any transaction fees.

 ## Purpose